Trupanion Inc. (TRUP) Shares Down Despite Recent Market Volatility

-Trupanion Inc. (NASDAQ: TRUP)’s stock price has decreased by -11.14 compared to its previous closing price of 56.19. however, the company has experienced a -12.05% decrease in its stock price over the last five trading days.
+Trupanion Inc. (NASDAQ: TRUP)’s stock price has decreased by -6.89 compared to its previous closing price of 41.19. but the company has seen a -30.70% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Trupanion Inc. (NASDAQ: TRUP) Right Now?

-Moreover, the 36-month beta value for TRUP is 1.76.
-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”
+compared to its average ratio and a 36-month beta value of 1.78.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio